Myrna Fahey: Breakthrough

 With the beginning of 1957 Myrna had a steady stream of film and television work, though her roles in the former were still small and uncredited.
 She moved from Burbank to a large apartment in Beverly Hills that she shared with her mother, and registered as a Republican.

-Matinee Theater, an anthology series that presented a new hour-long movie every afternoon, was her mainstay for television work at this time.
+Matinee Theater, an anthology series that presented a new hour-long movie every afternoon, was Fahey's mainstay for television work at this time.
 She did many of these live original productions during 1957, though the titles of some are no longer known.
 Myrna Fahey also did a lot of work for Disney Studios in the fall of 1957 that would not be released or broadcast until the following year.
-Starting about this time some columnists compared Myrna Fahey's looks with Elizabeth Taylor, though Myrna had bright green eyes quite unlike Taylor's distinctive violet.
+Starting about this time some columnists compared Myrna Fahey's looks with those of Elizabeth Taylor, though Myrna had bright green eyes quite unlike Taylor's distinctive violet.

-At the end of 1957 Myrna Fahey had her first professional stage role, with a principal part in the Pasadena Playhouse production of Holiday for Lovers, later made into a 1959 film.
+At the end of 1957, Myrna Fahey had her first professional stage role, with a principal part in the Pasadena Playhouse production of Holiday for Lovers, later made into a 1959 film.
 Reviewer Franklin Argyle said "Myrna Fahey (Betsy Dean) is a fine actress confined to a lightweight part".